 The Bike Access Committee rolling on three bike paths:

 The Quick: Adding bike lanes on Innes is feedback from IBNA to the SFMTA Quick-build project.
-This solution could give dedicated bike access through the neighborhood within a year.
+This solution could give dedicated bike access through the neighborhood in Spring 2021 while other bike and pedestrian safety ideas can be implemented.
+Unfortunately, SFMTA has rejected this concept.

 The Scenic: The Bay Trail is a 400-mile path around SF Bay.
 Completing one missing block of Bay Trail (from Earl to Donohue) will provide a safe ride or walk around the India Basin waterfront with a Shipyard destination.
 IBNA considers this a meaningful environmental justice project that will take some fun negotiating with the Navy and regional partners.

 The Vision: Outlined in the IBNA Community Vision and adopted in development plans, the Hudson alternative Class 1 Bike Path will cross the PG&E site and on Hudson Avenue through the Historic Boatyard, Build Inc. project, and Northside Park into the Shipyard.
-This built-for-bikes road will be completed with those developments and is 12 to 15 years away.
+This built-for-bikes road will be completed with those developments and will not be completed until about the year 2034!

 IBNA Supports D10 Connected and Protected Bike Route: